Multilevel Stochastic Optimization for Imputation in Massive Medical Data Records: Introduction

 Missing data form an important problem in medical record datasets.
 In particular, the HCUP Report \#2015-01 by \cite{Houchens2015}, \emph{stresses} the need to address missing data in the National Inpatient Sample (NIS) and State Inpatient Databases (SID).
 As an example, suppose that there are missing data for discharges (total charge) in rural hospitals.
 Such missing data can lead to erroneous estimates of total charges, potentially biasing or otherwise misdirecting state/federal funding policies.
 It is important to obtain accurate and unbiased estimates of missing data.

+In the HCUP Report \#2015-01 the missing data is spread out to the whole dataframe.
+For example, about 20\% of the data is missing for the important total charge variable for the Michigan SID dataset.
+In this paper we impute the missing values from a column of the dataframe by using the rest of the information including other columns.
+For example, for the total charge variable we use the data available for total charge, length of stay, number of procedures, number of diagnoses and age.

-Current state-of-the-art imputation algorithms recommended by the HCUP report \#2015-01 include Predicted Mean Matching (PMM), Predicted Posterior Distribution (PPD) and linear regression (\cite{White2011,Schafer1999}).
+Current imputation algorithms recommended by the HCUP report \#2015-01 include Predicted Mean Matching (PMM), Predicted Posterior Distribution (PPD) and linear regression (\cite{White2011,Schafer1999}).
 These algorithms often are sub-optimal, in particular for noisy signals.
 Furthermore, Bayesian methods such as Data Augmentation (DA) see \cite{Schafer1997}) and Bootstrapping Expectation Maximization (BEM) algorithms (see \cite{Honaker2011}) suffer from poor accuracy.
-Moreover, our numerical results are significantly more accurate, and we show that population statistics of imputed validation sets are faithfully reproduced with the Kriging/BLUP approach.

 We note that a recent approach by \cite{Bertsimas2018} improves on the accuracy of traditional methods such as PMM, PPD, BEM, etc, by using a so-called optimization layer.
-It is unclear how accurately the population statistics of the validation set are reproduced, but the numerical results are promising.
+More modern state of the art methods such as Discrimitative Deep Learning (DDL) \cite{biessmann2018deep} produces excellent results.
+This has been quantified in the recent benchmark paper \cite{jager2021benchmark}.

-This motivates the application of stochastic optimization approaches, including Kriging (\cite{Nielsen2002}), which produces the Best Linear Unbiased Predictor (BLUP).
-The technique is based on a principled optimal probabilistic representation of the data. \corb{These methods can lead to optimized imputation by taking advantage of essentially all available data.} However, Kriging methods in their general application are often costly and unstable numerically on massive datasets.
+In this paper we apply stochastic optimization approaches, such as Kriging/Best Linear Unbiased Predictor (BLUP) \cite{Nielsen2002}.
+We note that we refer to Kriging as both the estimation of the coefficients of the covariance function and BLUP, although we mostly use Kriging/BLUP for clarification purposes.
+The technique is based on a principled optimal probabilistic representation of the data.
+These methods can lead to optimized imputation by taking advantage of essentially all available data.
+Kriging is a popular method for imputation for Geostatistics \cite{Shtiliyanova2017} and has been extended to other applications such as traffic flow \cite{Yang2018} due to its high accuracy it is popular in many fields.
+However, Kriging methods in their general application are often costly and unstable numerically on massive datasets.
+A common technique is to apply a nugget to the covariance matrix.
+However, this changes the covariance function model and does not solve the original problem.
 This has been a limiting factor for application of Kriging to imputation for massive datasets outside of the spatio-temporal domain.